cesarfigueroa/sass-gridlines/README.md

 ![940px](grid.png)

+## Installation

+Install with Bower (`bower install sass-gridlines`) or manually download the [_gridlines.scss](_gridlines.scss) file to your project’s directory.

 ## Usage

-1. Install with Bower (`bower install sass-gridlines`) or manually download [_gridlines.scss](_gridlines.scss) to your project’s directory.

-2. Import the Sass partial.
+1. Import the Sass partial.

-3. Configure the mixin.
+2. Configure the mixin.

   ```scss
   body {